 tabItem should be selected and displayed after running the app.

-Equipped with that knowledge, we can finally implement something really functional.
-We start from creating a simple plot describing the relationship between the car’s gearbox type and their miles per gallon parameter.
-In the
+Equipped with this knowledge, we can implement something functional.
+We’ll start by creating a simple plot describing the relationship between the car’s gearbox type and their miles per gallon parameter.

 Since we are using

-ggplot2 don’t forget to attach this package at the beginning of the script.
+ggplot2 do not forget to import it at the beginning of the script.

 We are going to make another plot from this dataset, so let’s divide the main page into two sections.
 We can exchange content of